-When your exclusivity period is over with YEC's media partners, you can republish and repurpose your content to give it a new audience.
+If you publish with a major media brand, there is often an exclusivity period (this is the case with YEC's media partners).
+But when that period is over, you can republish and repurpose your content to give it a new audience.

 - Republish on sites like Growth Hackers, a site specifically tailored to entrepreneurs building and growing businesses rapidly, or more general-purpose content-sharing sites like Medium.

 - Write a personal or company blog post about a related topic, and include a link to your article.
 Or write another article on a topic related to the first; this can also link back to your original.
 With this method, you grow your audience as you grow your content bank.

 - Re-create your content in another format, like a slide presentation, or a PDF that visitors to your website or blog can download.